OSGeo/OSGeoLive-doc/en/quickstart/viking_quickstart.rst

 1) Get some data from your GPS device.
 There are a couple ways to do this.
-You can use gpspoint or you can use another program and translate it with my version GPSBabel with gpspoint write support (or use the GPSBabel program itself to download and translate at once.)
+You can use gpspoint or you can use another program and translate it with Viking's version GPSBabel with gpspoint write support (or use the GPSBabel program itself to download and translate at once.)
-A suitable GPX file containing a couple of tracks can be found on the disc at `/usr/local/lib/R/site-library/rgdal/vectors/test_trk2.gpx`.
+A suitable GPX file containing a couple of tracks can be found on the disc at `~/data/vector/R/test_trk2.gpx`.

-2) Open up viking and use :menuselection:`File --> Open` to open the gpspoint or GPX file.
+2) Open up Viking and use :menuselection:`File --> Open` to open the gpspoint or GPX file.
 Viking will try to change its viewing area to the center of the layer (file) but sometimes if you have waypoints and tracks which are very far apart you